smartcorelib/smartcorelib.org/user_guide/model_selection.md

 ## Model persistence

 All algorithms and data structures in *SmartCore* implement `Deserialize` and `Serialize` traits from the [Serde](https://serde.rs/) crate.
 This enables you to serialize and deserialize your model into [any format supported by Serde](https://serde.rs/#data-formats).
+You need to enable the `serde` feature.

 For example, to save your model on disk as a [bincode-encoded](https://github.com/servo/bincode) file make sure to add these lines into your `Cargo.toml` file.